Where to buy gold bullion

 You can’t beat the feeling of browsing and unearthing hidden treasures.
 London is fortunate to possess a number of obscure boutiques and jewellery shops selling all sorts of collectables.
 There is every chance that you may unearth the odd modest sized pieces of gold bullion.

 However, you are far more likely to find collectable and historical gold coins in these places.
 The problem is that you may well end up paying far more than the bullion price as the gold is deemed to hold a degree of numismatic value.
-After all, do you know the value of a Victorian gold Sovereign? – See our guide to buying gold Sovereigns here.
+After all, do you know the value of a Victorian gold Sovereign? – See our guide to buying gold Sovereigns here and also view our main gold sovereigns page here

 One of the most famous jewellery quarters in Europe is the area known as Hatton Garden, not far from Farringdon tube station.
 This is basically one long road of continuous jewellers, meaning that they have to be relatively competitive to gain your business.
 Their focus will be more on selling jewellery so any second-hand bullion bars they receive may well be melted down before you get the chance to buy it.
 Ask what they have as it’s unlikely that such small gold bullion bars will be on display.
 There is also a chance that you may be able to unearth the odd gold bullion coin at reasonable prices but they may be in poor condition.